Animation Timeline

 2. In the pop-up window, select the target sizes and confirm your selection.

-3. Preview the animation in the selected sizes to ensure it looks as expected, and adjust as needed.
+3. Play the animation in the selected sizes to ensure it looks as expected, and adjust as needed.

 Option 2: Copy Animations for Specific Elements This function lets you copy animations for specific elements only.